 - Equity Universe Cutoff Date: the last business day of November for the February Index Review, the last business day of February for the May Index Review, the last business day of May for the August Index Review, and the last business day of August for the November Index Review.
 This is the relevant cutoff date for: - Data used to update the Equity Universe as per Sub-section 2.1: Defining the Equity Universe; - Data used for calculating the updated Equity Universe Minimum Size Requirement as per Sub-section 3.1.2.2: Updating the Equity Universe Minimum Size Requirement; - Liquidity Cutoff Date: the last business day of December for the February Index Review, the last business day of March for the May Index Review, the last business day of June for the August Index Review, and the last business day of September for the November Index Review.
-This is the relevant cutoff date for data used for the liquidity calculations, such as ATVRs and frequency of trading. - Price Cutoff Date: any one of the last 10 business days29 of January for the February Index Review, of April for the May Index Review, of July for the August
+This is the relevant cutoff date for data used for the liquidity calculations, such as ATVRs and frequency of trading. - Price Cutoff Date: any one of the last 10 business days28 of January for the February Index Review, of April for the May Index Review, of July for the August Index Review and of October for the November Index Review.
+This is the relevant cutoff date for: - Prices used for calculating market capitalization; - Data used to update FIFs as per Sub-section 3.1.7: Index Review of changes in Foreign Inclusion Factors (FIFs);

-29 If the effective date of the Index Reviews is within the announcement month, in such scenario Price Cutoff Date would also prepone accordingly by the same number of business days.
+28 If the effective date of the Index Reviews is within the announcement month, in such scenario Price Cutoff Date would also prepone accordingly by the same number of business days.
 For example, if the effective date of the November 2024 Index Review is November 26, 2024, the price cutoff date will be any one of the 10 business days from October 14, 2024 to October 25, 2024.